Stoke fine James McClean two weeks’ wages for Instagram post

 James McClean has been fined two weeks’ wages for a post he made on Instagram.
 Photgoraph: James Crombie/Inpho

-The winger has also agreed to delete his Instagram account following the post which provoked online criticism.
+“Stoke City can confirm that, following an internal disciplinary review, disciplinary action has been taken against James McClean for an inappropriate social media post,” the club said in a short statement.

-The 30-year-old Republic of Ireland international was pictured sitting above his two kids as they look up at him, his face covered by a balaclava, with the caption: “Today’s School lesson — History.”
+“McClean has been fined two weeks’ wages by the club and has also agreed to delete his Instagram account.
+The player has expressed contrition and recognises that the post was ill advised and offensive.”

-He told the club’s website: “I never wanted to cause any offence but I now realise that I did so and for that I apologise unreservedly.
-I have spoken to the club and will be deleting my Instagram account.”
+In the statement, McClean is quoted as saying that: “I never wanted to cause any offence but I now realise that I did so and for that I apologise unreservedly.
+I have spoken to the club and will be deleting my Instagram account.